williamsnieves/AI4Devs-frontend-sr-01/README.md

 npm start
 ```

-The backend server will be running at http://localhost:3010, and the frontend will be available at http://localhost:3000.
+The backend server will be running at ente
+http://localhost:3010, and the frontend will be available at http://localhost:3000.

 ## Docker y PostgreSQL